Demonstrandum/scruff/docs/configuration.md

 ```

 Configuration options passed to `--config` are parsed in the same way
-as configuration options in a `ruff.toml` file.
+as configuration options in a `scruff.toml` file.
 As such, options specific to the Ruff linter need to be prefixed with `lint.`
 (`--config "lint.dummy-variable-rgx = '__.*'"` rather than simply
 `--config "dummy-variable-rgx = '__.*'"`), and options specific to the Ruff formatter